 When I lived in Simsbury, I resided a few blocks from the Pettibone’s Tavern and was able to speak with a long time staff member shortly after the table was moved.
 I was told in an undertone that the response had resulted from a unanimous decision of the staff working upstairs.
 The individual dropped his voice lower, they had concluded that it was possible that Abigail simply didn’t care for a table placed in front of the grotto and that the ghost was expressing her displeasure.

 This ghostly activity would continue until staff made a decision about what Abigail was objecting to and corrected it or annoying patrons refused to set foot inside ever again.
-It became common lore that when you dined at Abigail’s you behaved properly and were well-mannered especially to the staff who it was said Abigail felt a certain protectiveness toward.
+It became common lore that when you dined at Abigail’s, you behaved properly and were well-mannered, especially to the staff.
+It has been said that Abigail felt a certain protectiveness toward them.

 The ghost also appears to have a mischievous side to her nature according to the Examiner.com.
 They reported that the spirit seems to enjoy moving tables and rearranging the furniture after closing.
 Candles and fireplaces that have been extinguished prior to the staff leaving for the night have been seen to relight themselves.
 There have been numerous reports of individuals strolling by the structure long after it had closed for the night and, looking in a window, seeing glowing shadows produced by the candles lit on each table.
 This has led to questions about the presence of more than one ghost haunting the structure.
 Frequently, Abigail has been said to appear in the women’s restroom mirror, though in a spectral form that does not seem to terrify visitors (Bendici).
 Her ghost has reportedly been seen by numerous guests and employees alike through the years, many of whom return to the Tavern, reporting to have become attached to the spirit.